google/keytransparency/docs/api_gen.md

 <a name="SignedKV.signatures"/>
  <tr>
   <td><code>signatures</code></td>
-  <td>repeated map&lt;fixed64, bytes&gt;</td>
+  <td>map&lt;fixed64, bytes&gt;</td>
-  <td>signatures on keyvalue.
+  <td>signatures on key_value.
 Must be signed by keys from both previous and current epochs.
-The first proves ownership of new epoch key, and the second proves the the correct owner is making this change.</td>
+The first proves ownership of new epoch key, and the second proves the correct owner is making this change.</td>
  </tr>
 <a name="SignedKV.previous"/>
  <tr>
   <td><code>previous</code></td>
   <td>bytes</td>
-  <td>previous contains the hash of the previous entry that this mutation is modifying creating a hash chain of all mutations.
+  <td>previous contains the hash of the previous entry that this mutation is modifying/creating a hash chain of all mutations.
 The hash used is CommonJSON in "github.com/benlaurie/objecthash/go/objecthash".</td>
  </tr>
 </table>